 |Dates / Deadlines:|

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

-Students spend their first month traveling by bus to key biodiversity and cultural sites, learning, cooking, and discussing together.
-The next two months are spent in Wellington (which Lonely Planet rated as "the coolest little capital in the world.")
+Students spend their first month traveling by van to key biodiversity and cultural sites, learning, cooking, and discussing together.
+The next two months in Wellington are devoted to study and internships.
 Students live with local families, work on a self-directed independent study project, attend classes, and complete a significant internship.
 Student internship placements in past years have ranged from Sustainable Coastlines to Kennett Brothers Mountain Bikes, from the New Zealand Green Party to Zealandia Urban Eco-Reserve.
 Links between environment, culture, policy, and community are at the heart of these field study and internship opportunities.